paglalayag/paglalayag.github.io/_posts/2024-03-02-rails-codex-android-test-spike.md

   }
 {% endhighlight %}

+*Note: `Locator.ID` refers to an `id` element in the html element which wasn't included in the original book.
+In TDD I'd maybe feel like I was getting ahead of myself.
+But the test won't compile without a valid Locator*

+Using the following new imports:

 {% highlight kotlin %}
 import androidx.test.espresso.web.sugar.Web.onWebView
 import androidx.test.espresso.matcher.ViewMatchers.withContentDescription
 import androidx.test.espresso.web.webdriver.DriverAtoms.findElement
 import androidx.test.espresso.web.webdriver.Locator
 {% endhighlight %}

+The test fails with the following:

 {% highlight bash %}